aws-powertools/powertools-lambda-java/docs/index.md

 ## Install

-Powertools dependencies are available in Maven Central.
+Powertools for AWS Lambda (Java) dependencies are available in Maven Central.
 You can use your favourite dependency management tool to install it

 * [Maven](https://maven.apache.org/)
 * [Gradle](https://gradle.org)

 **Quick hello world examples using SAM CLI**

-You can use [SAM](https://aws.amazon.com/serverless/sam/) to quickly setup a serverless project including AWS Lambda Powertools for Java.
+You can use [SAM](https://aws.amazon.com/serverless/sam/) to quickly setup a serverless project including Powertools for AWS Lambda (Java).

 ```bash
   sam init --location gh:aws-samples/cookiecutter-aws-sam-powertools-java